rizwanniazigroupdocs/aspose-slides-cloud-dotnet/README.md

 #### 20.9
 * New GetSections, PutSections, PutSection, PostSection, PostSectionMove, DeleteSection, DeleteSections methods to add, update and delete presentation sections.
-* New PostSlidesHeaderFooter, PostSlideHeaderFooter, GetSlideHeaderFooter, PostNotesSlideHeaderFooter, GetNotesSlideHeaderFooter methods to manage header/footer settings for slides.
+* New PostslidesHeaderFooter, PostSlideHeaderFooter, GetSlideHeaderFooter, PostNotesSlideHeaderFooter, GetNotesSlideHeaderFooter methods to manage header/footer settings for slides.
 * Replaced Categories for ParentCategories & Level properties in ChartCategory class to properly support Sunburst & Treeview charts.

 #### 20.8